-Eric Gundersen is founder and CEO of Mapbox.
+Eric Gundersen is CEO of Mapbox.

 Sponsored posts are content produced by a company that is either paying for the post or has a business relationship with VentureBeat, and they’re always clearly marked.
 Content produced by our editorial team is never influenced by advertisers or sponsors in any way.
 For more information, contact email@example.com.